-Our life is our work, and we are not here to make junk.
-We have the rest of our life to complete our work, to shape our life, to produce the best we have to offer as a boon to the world.
+Our life is our work.
+We owe it to ourselves to craft the best life we can imagine!
+We have what remains of it to complete our work, to shape our life, to produce the best we have to offer as a boon to the world.
+This what all hero’s returning from their journey offer to the people who welcome their arrival.
 Our work is who we show ourselves to be through the process of living our life.
 It has no necessary connection with what we do to earn a living.
 Our work is who we are.
 It is how we carry ourselves through the day.
 It is what remains of us in the minds of those who know us long after we are gone.
 In what ways will we be remembered?
 What will our legacy be?
 What about us will be missed?
 How are we living to keep our presence alive in the lives of those who out live us?

 Kindness and compassion were a part of the mix that was Jesus and the Buddha.
 As were identity, integrity, and authenticity.
 They said what was on their mind.
 They had an accurate sense of direction.
 They knew what was right and what was wrong—regardless of what the social code of their day said.
 They knew what was true and what was false.
 They knew what was important and what was only pretending to be of value.
 They saw into the heart of things.
 And they bore well the pain of being alive.